haje01/swak-boo/README.md

 # swak-boo

-This is a ut plugin package for Swak.
+This is a output plugin package for Swak.

 **SHORT PLUG-IN FEATURE DESCRIPTION GOES HERE**